eventespresso/event-espresso-core/tests/checklists/js-data/eventespresso-core.md

+# Checklist for `eventespresso/core` selectors/dispatches

 ## Selectors

-A `*` next to the selector means that this has a corresponding resolver
+A `*` next to the selector means that this has a corresponding resolver.

 * [ ] getEntityRecordsForModel( modelName ) - returns entities indexed by primary key
 * [ ] getEntitiesForModel( modelName ) - returns array of entities